Existing Program Evaluation (EPE) Application Reviews

 • For RCTs, also considered when scoring this criterion:

-• the sample sizes for each treatment and control group at the level of randomization
+• the sample sizes for each treatment and control group at the level of randomization, and

 • the strength of the evidence provided that the sample size will be large enough to detect meaningful effects (e.g., if randomizing at the classroom level, evidence that the number of classrooms included in each group is sufficient to detect effects).